PHIL'S FARMS & NURSERY

 For more info or questions contact Phil - text/phone 503 307-7280

-Planted in 5 gallon pots, professionally pruned to be full and flourishing.
+CAMELLIA BUSHES -Sale $40 (Reg.$45) WHITE DOVES or ROYAL VELVET (Both are evergreen) Planted in 5 gallon pots, professionally pruned to be full and flourishing.
 These make ideal gifts, especially since they are evergreen and flower at times when many bushes in the garden are bare.
-Enjoy a flowering hedge all through the cold months.
+Photos taken in our sales area April and May 2026

 WHITE DOVES CAMELLIA - At a time when white might mean snow, these sparkling white ruffled flowers bloom and lift a person’s spirit.
 White Dove blooms from late fall through winter – and then the Royal Velvet will bloom.
 White Dove Camellia bushes grow 6 to 9 feet tall in part sun or part shade and are considered deer and rabbit resistant.
 After 2 to 3 years they should be established enough to be drought resistant.
 Traditionally in Japan White Doves Camellia leaves have been used for tea, and the seeds for oils (in cooking and cosmetics).
 Camellia sasanqua ‘White Doves’ USDA Zones 7 - 10